 Application and Instructions

-The admissions application for September 2018 entry closed on January 3, 2018.
-The application for September 2019 entry will open in mid-October 2018.
-We have only one admissions round annually.
+The admissions application for September 2019 entry will open October 9, 2018.
+The deadline for both domestic and international applicants is December 15, 2018.
+Note that we have only one admissions round annually.

 Your application and supporting documents are submitted electronically through the School of Graduate Studies Online Admissions Application system.
 There is a required application fee of $120 (CAD).

 Grade Point Average (GPA)

 PhD U (Direct Entry): an average of A- in the final two years of coursework (upper level coursework).

 PhD: an average of at least B+ assessed at the University of Toronto equivalent or demonstrated comparable research competence.

 Please refer to the International Degree Equivalencies Tool to calculate the University of Toronto equivalent GPA.